RaizaEscobar/splitandshare-frontend/README.md

 ## Description

-Tired of the extremely high prices of the rooms in shared flats?
-Tired of aparment rental skams and paying lots of money for a super small room?
-Find people as fed up with the situation as you and find a home together!
+Tired of paying extortionate prices for shared flats?
+Tired of getting scammed by rental moguls who overcharge you for tiny rooms?
+Find your tribe: pair up with people in the same situation and find your dream home together!

-This is an app to seek for the ideal flatmate/s and rent a flat together.
-The app helps to find the flatmate, find the perfect flat and chat with the ideal flatmate or the owner of the flat.
+This app will help you find your dream flatmate, and your dream home.
+Use it to find your perfect flatmate, your perfect place to live, and use it to start chatting with your future flatmate and future landlord right away.

 ## User Stories